 The Flu Strikes Far and Wide

 When the 1918 flu hit, doctors and scientists were unsure what caused it or how to treat it.
 Unlike today, there were no effective vaccines or antivirals, drugs that treat the flu.
-(The first licensed flu vaccine appeared in America in the 1940s; by the following decade, vaccine manufacturers could routinely produce vaccines that would help control and prevent future pandemics, according to the U.S. Department of Health and Human Services.)
+(The first licensed flu vaccine appeared in America in the 1940s.
+By the following decade, vaccine manufacturers could routinely produce vaccines that would help control and prevent future pandemics.)

 The Flu Takes Heavy Toll on Society

 The flu took a heavy human toll, wiping out entire families and leaving countless widows and orphans in its wake.
 Funeral parlors were overwhelmed and bodies piled up.
-Some people even had to dig graves for their own family members.
+Many people had to dig graves for their own family members.

 The flu was also detrimental to the economy.
 In the United States, businesses were forced to shut down because so many employees were sick.
 Basic services such as mail delivery and garbage collection were hindered due to flu-stricken workers.